 How does Coronavirus spread?

-Coronavirus is a large family of viruses causing illness in people and common among several species of animals, including camels, cats, and bats.
+Coronavirus is a large family of viruses causing illness in people and common among several species of animals, including camels, bats.
 It has been seen with MERS-CoV, SARS-CoV and now with 2019-nCoV that animal coronavirus infected people and then spread among people.

 How does coronavirus spread?